How to Smoke CBD Flower and CBD in Bud Form

 Contrary to common belief, there’s no link that’s been found between smoking CBD joints or smokable marijuana of any kind and the development or of lung cancer OR chronic obstructive pulmonary disease (COPD) symptoms (e.g., wheezing, lack of breath, etc.).
 CBD and other cannabis ingredients may help kill cancer-causing cells.
 And the vast majority of COPD cases are linked to tobacco use.

-But there’s a significant need for research investigating how methods to smoke CBD flower may impact the worsening of existing COPD symptoms.
+But there’s a significant need for research investigating how methods to consume CBD flower may impact the worsening of existing COPD symptoms.
 In particular, there’s a high demand for longitudinal studies exploring the health progression of patients with and without COPD who consistently smoke CBD BUT who don’t use a vaporizer OR tobacco of any kind.
 Such research would greatly improve our understanding of how active cannabinoids impact our health and whether it’s safe to smoke CBD.

-Different ways to smoke CBD in whole-plant form may also be more cost-effective than other CBD consumptions methods, pharmaceutical drugs, and over-the-counter medications.
+Different ways to smoke CBD in whole-plant form may also be more cost-effective than other CBD consumption methods, pharmaceutical drugs, and over-the-counter medications.
 Furthermore, a study conducted by researchers from Harvard University, which was published just this week in the journal Human Reproduction, indicates that one of the side effects of smoking flower is linked to a higher sperm count.
 Smoking tobacco, on the other hand, is widely known to have the opposite effect on sperm production.